1828Boxerbots/Symphony/README.md

 Code repository containing FRC code for 2024 Robot (Crescendo).

 # TODO
-- Pull over vision from Main branch
+- [ ] Pull over vision from Main branch
-- Distance calculation for high goal
+- [ ] Distance calculation for high goal
-- Auto align on X
+- [ ] Auto align on X
-- Fix baton calc (take average of both encoders as the set point)
+- [x] Fix baton calc (take average of both encoders as the set point)
-- Implement more release load factor to auto shoot calc
+- [x] Implement more accurate load factor to auto shoot calc
-- Add documentation comments to the code
+- [ ] Add documentation comments to the code
-- Simple autonomous (move forware from 3 positions to cross the line)
+- [ ] Simple autonomous (move forward from 3 positions to cross the line)
+- [ ] Tune PIDs using SysID